menu_open

 • Give users more autonomy over when they want to explore: press Wander button and begins journey.

-User research with our initial wireframes revealed that Wander felt reminiscent of existing navigation applications such as Google Maps and Waze.
+User research with our initial wireframes revealed that for users, Wander felt reminiscent of existing navigation applications such as Google Maps and Waze.

-We thought gamifying Wander would make it more fun for users, as it wasn't just a navigation app.
-However, user interviewees expressed various concerns so we removed the use of augmented reality.
+We wanted to gamify Wander to make traveling more fun for users because this isn't just a navigation app.
+However, users expressed various concerns so we removed the use of augmented reality.

 Removal of AR During Wander Mode

-• AR made it feel like there were two realities
+• Interviews revealed AR made it feel like there were two realities, which doesn't help with immersion.

-• Staring at phone would be too distracting (similar to PokemonGo)
+• Staring at phone constantly would be too distracting when traveling (we learned enough from PokemonGo).

 Designing A New Map

-• We decided to change the map and drew inspiration from Candy Crush.
+• We change the map, drawing inspiration from Candy Crush.
 Instead of displaying the entire surrounding area, we wanted to conceal it, to make it quest-like.

-• We included ETA and distance indicators because user testing informed us that those were essential to any navigation feature.
+• We included ETA and distance indicators because user testing informed us that those were essential guidance for users to reach their destination.

 Screen design